There’s never been a better time to show up

 This simple idea of gathering has repeated across cultures and generations.
 Pilgrimages, festivals, and religious ceremonies have drawn people across the world.
 Coffeehouses in 17th-century London were called “penny universities” because of the ideas traded over a single cup.
 And of course, today we gather in bars, restaurants, cafés and other places that are considered infrastructure to facilitate conversation and belonging.
 Modern sociologists call these Third Places—spaces outside of home (first place) and work (second place) where community and identity are built.
 Many people are worried about the disappearance of said places, and for good reason.

-II.
+IV.
 Commerce showed up uninvited

 Brands have been inserting themselves into the gathering equation for as long as anyone can remember.